-Application for promotion to associate professor will be evaluated on the basis of the applicants cumulative record of teaching, creative or research activity, and service since his/her initial appointment at Arkansas State University member.
+Application for promotion to associate professor will be evaluated on the basis of the applicants cumulative record of teaching, creative or research activity, and service since their initial appointment at Arkansas State University member.
 Normal time in rank will be six years.

-Application for promotion to full professor will be evaluated on the basis of the applicants cumulative record of teaching, creative or research activity, and service since his/her initial appointment at Arkansas State or since his/her promotion to associate professor, whichever is of shorter duration.
+Application for promotion to full professor will be evaluated on the basis of the applicants cumulative record of teaching, creative or research activity, and service since their initial appointment at Arkansas State or since their promotion to associate professor, whichever is of shorter duration.
 Normal time in rank will be five years.

 Note: After achieving the rank of associate professor it normally takes at least an additional five years for a faculty member to establish the record of teaching, scholarly productivity, and service required for promotion to the full professor rank.
-However, applicants may apply for promotion at any time they believe their overall productivity has met the other criteria listed above.
+However, applicants may apply for promotion at any time they believe their overall productivity has met the other criteria listed above (see bullets 1 and 2 at the top of this page).